-TO THE DEFENDANT
+TO THE ACCUSED

 THE NOTICE ON THE REVERSE OF THIS FORM SETS OUT YOUR OBLIGATIONS AND THE CONSEQUENCES OF YOUR FAILURE TO COMPLY WITH THEM.
 YOU SHOULD READ THE NOTICE OR REQUIRE THE PERSON WHO TAKES YOUR BAIL UNDERTAKING TO READ IT TO YOU OR HAVE IT TRANSLATED TO YOU.

 [Form 6 amended in Gazette 19 Apr 2005 p.
-1295.]
+1295; 25 Feb 2009 p.
+483-5.]